ON THIS PAGE: You will learn about the different types of treatments doctors use for people with a desmoid tumor. Use the menu to see other pages.

 Learn more about the basics of chemotherapy.

-Physical, emotional, and social effects of a tumor
+Physical, emotional, social, and financial effects of a tumor

-Supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
+Palliative and supportive care focuses on improving how you feel during treatment by managing symptoms and supporting patients and their families with other, non-medical needs.
 Any person, regardless of age or type and stage of tumor may receive this type of care.
 And it often works best when it is started right after a tumor diagnosis.
-People who receive palliative care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.
+People who receive palliative and supportive care along with treatment for the tumor often have less severe symptoms, better quality of life, and report that they are more satisfied with treatment.

 Supportive treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-You may also receive palliative treatments similar to those meant to get rid of the tumor, such as chemotherapy, surgery, or radiation therapy.
+You may also receive palliative treatments, such as chemotherapy, surgery, or radiation therapy, to improve symptoms.

 During treatment, your health care team may ask you to answer questions about your symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if you are experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 Learn more about the importance of tracking side effects in another part of this guide.
-Learn more about palliative care in a separate section of this website.
+Learn more about palliative and supportive care in a separate section of this website.

 Remission and the chance of recurrence